Airline owner IAG's Gallego expects more COVID-driven consolidation - News Break

 Airline owner IAG's Gallego expects more COVID-driven consolidation

-Luis Gallego, chief executive of British Airways-owner IAG (ICAG.L), said on Wednesday he expects COVID-19 to spur further airline consolidation, eventually leaving just two or three carriers per continent.
+MADRID (Reuters) -Luis Gallego, chief executive of British Airways-owner IAG, said on Wednesday he expects COVID-19 to spur further airline consolidation, eventually leaving just two or three carriers per continent.

 The pandemic has ravaged the industry, grounding thousands of planes worldwide and sending airlines scrambling for cash as countries shut borders and restricted travel.